Introduction

 Under the Police Act 1996 and the Police Reform & Social Responsibility Act 2011 (PRSA), the Office for the Police and Crime Commissioner’s for Surrey (OPCC) has a number of specific duties in relation to the handling of complaints.
-The OPCC has a responsibility to manage complaints it may receive against the Chief Constable of the Force, its own members of staff, contractors, and the Commissioner itself.
+The OPCC has a responsibility to manage complaints it may receive against the Chief Constable of the Force, its own members of staff, contractors, and the Commissioner themselves.

 There is an expectation that all complaints are dealt with by both Surrey Police Professional Standards Department (PSD) and the OPCC in accordance with the Police Reform Act 2002 (PRA 2002) and the Independent Office of Police Conduct (IOPC) statutory guidance governing the management of such complaints.